 Pro Tip 3

-Common Pitfalls Of Tier Link Building To Avoid
+Common Pitfalls Of Tiered Link Building To Avoid

 Indeed, your site would benefit from effective tier links.